-The following table and accompanying narrative sets forth the name, age and business experience of our current executive officers:
+The following table and accompanying narrative sets forth the names, ages and business experiences of our current executive officers:

-Name Age Position Michael E. Longo 61 President and Chief Executive Officer Jared S. Briskin 50 Executive Vice President, Merchandising Robert J. Volke 59 Senior Vice President and Chief Financial Officer David M. Benck 55 Senior Vice President, General Counsel Ronald P. Blahnik 64 Senior Vice President, Chief Information Officer Benjamin A. Knighten 52 Senior Vice President, Store Operations Michael C. McAbee 52 Senior Vice President, Supply Chain and Store Development William G. Quinn 47 Senior Vice President, Marketing and Digital Jonalin S. Smith 49 Senior Vice President, Merchandising
+Name Age Position Michael E. Longo 62 President and Chief Executive Officer Jared S. Briskin 51 Executive Vice President, Merchandising Robert J. Volke 60 Senior Vice President and Chief Financial Officer David M. Benck 56 Senior Vice President, General Counsel Ronald P. Blahnik 65 Senior Vice President, Chief Information Officer Mark A. Gunn 65 Senior Vice President, Chief Human Resources Officer Benjamin A. Knighten 53 Senior Vice President, Store Operations Michael C. McAbee 53 Senior Vice President, Supply Chain and Store Development William G. Quinn 48 Senior Vice President, Marketing and Digital J. Stephani Smith 50 Senior Vice President, Merchandising

-Michael E. Longo joined the Company as our Chief Executive Officer and President in December 2019.
-Formerly, he served as Chief Executive Officer for City Gear, LLC from October 2006 to November 2018, where he oversaw the successful acquisition of the company in 2018 by Hibbett Sporting Goods, Inc. (n/k/a Hibbett Retail, Inc.).
-Prior to City Gear, he worked in positions of increasing responsibility and leadership with AutoZone, Inc. starting as a Vice President of Supply Chain in 1996 to Executive Vice President of Supply Chain, IT, Development, Mexico in 2005.
+Michael E. Longo joined the Company as our Chief Executive Officer and President and was appointed to the Board of Directors in December 2019.
+Formerly, he served as Chief Executive Officer for City Gear, LLC from October 2006 to November 2018, where he oversaw the successful acquisition of City Gear in 2018 by Hibbett Sporting Goods, Inc. (n/k/a Hibbett Retail, Inc.).
+Prior to City Gear, he worked in positions of increasing responsibility and leadership with AutoZone, Inc. starting as a manager in 1992, promoted to Vice President of Supply Chain in 1996 and later to Executive Vice President of Supply Chain, IT, Development, Mexico in 2005.
 Mr. Longo holds a Bachelor of Science degree in Engineering from the United States Military Academy and an MBA from Harvard University.
+Additionally, Mr. Longo serves on the Board of Directors of the Federal Reserve Bank of Atlanta.

 Jared S. Briskin was appointed to serve as our Executive Vice President of Merchandising in September 2021.
 Previously, he served as Senior Vice President and Chief Merchant from September 2014 through September 2021.
-He has served in roles of increasing responsibility and leadership in various merchandising positions across multiple categories since joining the Company in April 1998, including Vice President/Divisional Merchandise Manager of Footwear and Equipment from March 2010 through September 2014 and Vice President/Divisional Merchandise Manager of Apparel and Equipment from June 2004 through March 2010.
+He has served in roles of increasing responsibility and leadership in various merchandising positions across multiple categories since joining the Company in April 1998, including Vice President/Divisional Merchandise Manager of Footwear and Equipment from March 2010 through

+September 2014 and Vice President/Divisional Merchandise Manager of Apparel and Equipment from June 2004 through March 2010.